J-Mills/Betterbar/README.md

 ### To do

-* Split apart the wifi widget from the weather widget
 * Make improvements to the morning.coffee widget
 * Add launch functionality by clicking icons
 * Create imessage widget to display unread messages